Kreal11/learn-lingo/README.md

-# Project Description
+# Learn Lingo

 ## Description

-Create a web application for a company offering online language learning services.
-The application should consist of three main pages: "Home", "Teachers", and "Favorites".
+This application is made for a company offering online language learning services.
+The application consists of three main pages: "Home", "Teachers", and "Favorites".

 ## Home Page